Siegfried II, Count of Stade

 Siegfried II (c.
 956 – 1037), Count of Stade, was the youngest son of Henry I the Bald, Count of Stade, and his wife Judith von der Wetterau, granddaughter of Gebhard, Duke of Lorraine.
-He succeeded his brother, Henry as Count of Slade in 1016.
+He succeeded his brother, Henry as Count of Stade in 1016.

+He was captured by pirates, but later escaped.

 Siegfried married Adela of Rhienfelden, daughter of Gero, Count of Alsleben, and his wife Adela.
 Siegfried and Adelaide had three children: